The Italian Digital Nomad Visa is real, yay!

 It’s also one of the most misunderstood visas Italy has introduced in years.

-We work with people who qualify on paper and still don’t move forward for months.
-Not because they aren’t eligible, but because the process is more nuanced than it appears online.
+We work with people who qualify on paper and still do not move forward for months.
+They are not hopeless cases, but the process is more nuanced than it looks.

-This guide is meant to ground you in reality, not overwhelm you.
+This guide is meant to ground you in reality, not to overwhelm you.
+Bear with us.

-Italy didn’t introduce the Digital Nomad Visa for casual remote work or short-term stays.
-It was designed for professionals with established careers who can demonstrate stability, continuity, and independence from the Italian labor market.
+Italy did not introduce the Digital Nomad Visa for casual remote work or short-term stays.
+It was designed for established professionals who can demonstrate stability, continuity, and independence from the Italian labor market.

 This is where many people misjudge their own profile.